-- Population growth in the Springfield metro area was 1.44% last year with a net increase of more than 4,600 net residents in the five-county area.
+- Population growth in the Springfield metro area was 0.8% last year, a greater growth rate than any other within the state.

 - Metro Springfield population is projected to reach over 492,000 in the next few years, growing by about 17,000 people.

-Last year the job market in Springfield declined by about 3.56%.
-Today, the economy is quickly recovering.
+Last year the job market in Springfield declined by about 0.10%.
+However, the economy looks to be recovering.
 According to the most recent data from the U.S. Bureau of Labor Statistics (BLS April 2022), employment in Springfield is down to just 1.9%.
 Sectors in Springfield showing the most robust growth include manufacturing, trade and transportation, leisure and hospitality, and education and health services.

-As history shows, it’s likely that people in nearly every industry can find a job in Springfield.
-That’s because the region is the economic hub of a 27-county area spanning across Missouri and Arkansas and encompassing more than 1 million people.
+As business continues to recover, it’s likely that people in nearly every industry can find a job in Springfield.
+That’s because the region is the econoic hub of a 27-county area spanning across Missouri and Arkansas and encompassing more than 1 million people.

 Key Employment Stats:

-- GDP of Springfield MSA is more than $18 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 11% over the last ten years.
+- GDP of Springfield MSA is more than $18.2 billion, according to the Federal Reserve Bank of St. Louis, and has grown by 11% over the last ten years.